kit-cel/lecture-examples/README.md

 - `wt`: Wahrscheinlichkeitstheorie (Probability theory, taught in German)
 - `sigNT`: Signalverarbeitung in der Nachrichtentechnik (Signal processing in communications, taught in German)
 - `mloc`: Machine Learning and Optimization in Communications (taught in English)
+- `qc`: Quellencodierung (Source coding, taught in German, examples in English)
 - `cc2`: Channel Coding 2 - Advanced methods (taught in English)
 - `SC468`: Short Course SC468 at the Optical Fiber Communication Conference (OFC, taught in English)